 Interior Architect vs. Interior Designer: The Key Differences Explained

-When it comes to transforming the homes we live in into beautiful, functional, and harmonious environments, two professions often come to mind: interior architects and interior designers.
-Although the terms for these professions are sometimes used interchangeably, they are distinct disciplines, each with their own unique focuses and skill sets.
+When it comes to transforming the homes we live in into beautiful, functional, and harmonious environments, two professions often come to mind: Interior Architects and Interior Designers.
+Although the terms for these professions are sometimes used interchangeably, they are distinct disciplines, each with their own unique focus and sets of skill.

 Here, we delve into the key differences between interior architecture and interior design, shedding light on the roles they play in shaping the spaces we live in, to help you choose the right path for your home renovation project.